-BloodHound allows you to use various units ways to measure length or distance.
-When you specify a distance, you can elect your measurement to be in points, ticks, ATR’s or Renko Bricks.
+BloodHound provides various units for measuring distance or height.
+When you specify a distance, you can elect to measure in points, ticks, ATR’s or Renko bricks.

 E.G. If you wanted to express a measurement of $0.50 in the crude oil futures (CL), you would simply use a value of 0.5 and set Measured In to Points.

-To express this same value in ticks, you would set the value to 50 and Measured In to Ticks (since CL futures have a tick size of 0.01, and $0.50 is 50 ticks).
+E.G. To express $0.50 in the CL futures instrument, you would set the value to 50 and Measured In to Ticks (CL futures have a tick size of $0.01).

 Renko Bricks and ATRs

 Both the Renko Brick and ATR setting for Measured In is useful for expressing a value in terms of number of bars.
 For example, suppose your trading criteria required you to find moments where two particular indicators where 5 “bars” apart in distance.
 You could accomplish this by using either the Renko Brick (if you were using a Renko Chart) or ATR setting for Measured In.

 Setting Measured In to Renko Bricks only applies to the Renko Chart‘s and allow you to express a value in terms of the number of bricks.
 For example, suppose you had a Renko chart open with the brick size set to 5.
 A measurement of $0.50 (50 ticks for /CL or Stocks) is converted to 10 Renko Bricks, because each brick is 5 ticks, and as we established earlier, $0.50 is equivalent to 50 ticks).
 Thus to express $0.50 the preceding example, you would set value to 5, and Measured In to Renko Bricks.
 Note, the behavior is unpredictable if you use the Renko Brick measurement on a non-Renko chart!